- Terminology (A to D)

 - Digital Twin

 What are RNNs and LSTMs in Deep Learning?

 Table Of Contents

 Many of the most impressive advances in natural language processing and AI chatbots are driven by Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks.
 RNNs and LSTMs are special neural network architectures that are able to process sequential data, data where chronological ordering matters.
 LSTMs are essentially improved versions of RNNs, capable of interpreting longer sequences of data.
 Let’s take a look at how RNNs and LSTMS are structured and how they enable the creation of sophisticated natural language processing systems.

-Feed-Forward Neural Networks
+What are Feed-Forward Neural Networks?

 So before we talk about how Long Short-Term Memory (LSTM) and Convolutional Neural Networks (CNN) work, we should discuss the format of a neural network in general.

 A neural network is intended to examine data and learn relevant patterns, so that these patterns can be applied to other data and new data can be classified.
 Neural networks are divided into three sections: an input layer, a hidden layer (or multiple hidden layers), and an output layer.